devbridge/jQuery-Autocomplete/readme.md

         * `autoSelectFirst`: if set to `true`, first item will be selected when showing suggestions.
 Default value `false`.
         * `appendTo`: container where suggestions will be appended.
 Default value `body`.
 Can be jQuery object, selector or html element.
 Make sure to set `position: absolute` or `position: relative` for that element.
         * `dataType`: type of data returned from server.
 Either 'text' (default) or 'jsonp', which will cause the autocomplete to use jsonp.
 You may return a json object in your callback when using jsonp.

+Autocomplete instance has following methods:

+* `setOptions(options)`: you may update any option at any time.
+Options are listed above.
+* `clear`: clears suggestion cache and current suggestions suggestions.
+* `clearCache`: clears suggestion cache.
+* `disable`: deactivate autocomplete.
+* `enable`: activates autocomplete if it was deactivated before.
+* `hide`: hides suggestions.
+* `dispose`: destroys autocomplete instance.
+All events are detached and suggestion containers removed.

+There are two ways that you can invoke Autocomplete method.
+One is calling autocomplete on jQuery object and passing method name as string literal.
+If method has arguments, arguments are passed as consecutive parameters:

+    $('#autocomplete').autocomplete('disable');
+    $('#autocomplete').autocomplete('setOptions', options);

+Or you can get Autocomplete instance by calling autcomplete on jQuery object without any parameters and then invoke desired method.

+    $('#autocomplete').autocomplete().disable();
+    $('#autocomplete').autocomplete().setOptions(options);

 ##Usage